deezombiedude612/deezombiedude612/README.md

 # What's up..
 Henry here! 👋🏻

-I currently work as a part-time lecturer concentrating on foundation and diploma level modules at Taylor's College, Malaysia.
+I currently work as a part-time lecturer concentrating on foundation and diploma level modules at [Taylor's College, Malaysia](https://college.taylors.edu.my).
-Prior to this, I graduated with a Bachelor's degree in Computer Science from [Taylor's University](https://university.taylors.edu.my) in 2018.
+Prior to this, I graduated with a Bachelor's degree in Computer Science from [Taylor's University, Malaysia](https://university.taylors.edu.my) in 2018.
 My current interests revolve around technology, teaching and education in general.
 I enjoy indulging myself with Math as an enthusiast, playing video games and watching comedy routines as my pasttime, just to name a few.
 I may occasionally take time off to help friends and peers with their studies, or to pick up a new development skill.